MalefactorIX/Damage-Processing-System/Faust/RoE.md

 15) Any lingering effect (smoke, gas, fire, flash, etc) may not exceed 10 seconds in duration.
 Lingering effects which have a duration that is drastically extended by region latency will be disallowed.
 These effects should cease if the affect target dies.

+16) All deployables, including mines, are required to take LBA damage.

 ██████████████████████████████████████████████